lucendio/lecture-devops-code/tutorials/05_set-up-and-run-pipeline/README.md

 right 'next' to the source code it's supposed to process*

-3. Configure at least three stages (build, test, release) which would produce an artifact that is a container image and/or a bundle of executable source
+3. Configure at least three stages (build, test, release) which eventually would produce an artifact that is a container image and/or an archive bundle containing the executable source

+*__NOTE:__ The build steps carried out in the pipeline are probably very similar if not even the same used to build the application locally on your workstation.
+Often, it's just a matter of adding the build commands to a shell/script section in the pipeline definition.*

-*__NOTE:__ The example code does not contain any tests or even a test framework, but there are other ways to verify whether code works or not.
+*__NOTE:__ The solution does not contain any tests or even a test framework, but there are other ways to verify whether code works or not.
 Starting the app and check its response might suffice.*

-4. Verify via browser that the artifacts are actually published
+4. Verify via browser that the artifact is actually published